margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** viewpoint, context, scene, vista, shift, frame, broad, angle

 ## A Voyage ##
-On a voyage to a new land.
-The passage to the unknown.
+On a voyage to a new land, and the passage to the unknown.
 It's new, it's uncertain, there's fear.
 Moving across with courage, trusting God with each step.
 One step leads to another with constant discovery, and unearthing.